 ILS is a student affiliate of the American Society of International Law.
 The Society strives to foster and expand interest in and understanding of the international legal process within the legal community.
 All interested law students are invited to be members.
 The Society’s activities include speaker programs and seminars on current topics, involvement with the International Law Moot Court Board, and support for the annual Jessup International Moot Court Competition.

-Vice President: Jacob Baker
+President: Jacob Baker

 We affirm the strength brought to the law by a lawyer’s personal religious conviction.
 We strive through public service and professional excellence to promote fairness and virtue founded upon the rule of law.

 LLSA is a local association of Latino students in the School of Law.
 LLSA promotes unity among Latino students and between the Latino students and the rest of the student body.
 Another purpose of the Association is communication with the Law School administration.
 The Association also brings to the Omaha Latino Community an awareness of the opportunities that are available both in the study of law and in obtaining legal services.